AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingWillingnessToPayPredictionModel.md

-# [EconomySystems](../EconomySystems.md) - Creating Willingness-To-Pay Prediction Model
+# [Economy Systems](../EconomySystems.md) - Creating Willingness-To-Pay Prediction Model

 Hello guys!
 Today, I will be showing you on how to create a retention-based model that could predict the likelihood of a player would purchase an item for a particular price.